amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/4-1-methods.md

 #### Return Types

-Methods have the ability to return a value when it is finished executing.
-For example, the `Console.ReadLine()` method returns a string containing user input.
-Return values allow us to save useful information that the method has generated.
-The signature for `Console.ReadLine()` looks like this: `string Console.ReadLine()`.
-The signature tells you what the return type is, and in this case, the return type is `string`.
-It's up to you as the programmer to decide if it's necessary to store the value the method returns.
+In a method, the return type specifies what kind of data the method will give back once it finishes executing.
+For example, the return type of `Console.ReadLine()` is `string`, meaning it provides a string value after the user enters input. he signature for `Console.ReadLine()` looks like this: `string Console.ReadLine()`.

+Not every method needs to produce a value.
+When a method doesn’t return any information, its return type is defined as `void`.

 ```cs
 string input = Console.ReadLine();
 ```

-If a method has no value to return, the signature will have a return type of `void`, as with the `Greeting()` method in the first example.

 **Example Method with a Return Type**